-How can I be certain I’m going to get the correct and safe treatment?
+How can I be sure I’ll get the correct treatment?

 Because many podiatrists are private practices rather than part of the NHS, it can seem tricky to tell whether you’re going to get quality treatment.
 Don’t worry, though – all you need to look out for is if the podiatrist is registered with the HCPC.
 You can check the register online.
 To be registered, the podiatrist will need to have proven that they completed the correct qualifications and are continually updating their skills.

 Additionally, you can check whether they are accredited by the College of Podiatry.
 This is the ‘gold standard’ for podiatry practices because gaining accreditation is a rigorous process.
-Here at Northwich Foot Clinic and Physio, we have been accredited for over five years.
+Here at Northwich Foot Clinic, we have been accredited for over five years.

 Ready to book your appointment?

 You can do so today!
 Either use our online booking form, or give us a call on 01606 45077 and we can discuss all of your foot health needs.